crazyfire29/EDDI-TCG-GL/test/pre_texture_load/resource/README.md

-# Just for Test resource images
+# Place Every Resource to here